odoo/owl/doc/reference/slots.md

 ## Slot scopes

-For other kinds of advanced use cases, the content of a slot may depends on some information specific to the generic component.
+For other kinds of advanced use cases, the content of a slot may depend on some information specific to the generic component.
 This is the opposite of the slot params.